You are currently viewing My Fragrance Sensitivity Part 1: Where it Began

 Fragrance Free Transitions

 I started sniffing shampoos and conditioners, soaps and lotions.
 There’s an image for you: Debbie in the cleaning aisle of Walmart cautiously looking around with shady eyes before secretly opening a bottle to take a whiff.
 I envision people behind the security cameras laughing at that woman getting a hit off the shampoo.
 But I could tell with one sniff if a product was safe for me to use.
 And let me tell you, just like gluten-free at that time, there were very few product options for the person with a fragrance sensitivity.
-I also wasn’t shopping online at that time.
+I wasn’t shopping online back then.
 I had to search for the products that I reacted to the least in the stores I physically shopped at, the old fashioned way.

 Unlike gluten, where I had to remove it all–completely–no crumbs or occasional cheats, fragrance was more vague.
 I didn’t know exactly what my body was reacting to.
 It was trial by error (or sniff).
 I gradually transitioned from products that my body rebelled to, but I had no clue that my body would start becoming more vocal about its needs.